 Lock Down Your AWS Security With 5 Easy Steps

-For us startups, however, we’re focused on trying to run our company and this security stuff is just another thing to think about.
+For us startups, however, we’re focused on trying to run our company; this security stuff is just another thing to think about.
 That said, there are some quick and easy improvements we implement for all our customers that dramatically improve their hosting security.

 In this post, I’ll provide 5 quick and easy steps that any company hosted on AWS should take to improve the security of their infrastructure.

 IAM is a beast with many facets, which is probably why many shy away from getting deep into it.
 You don’t need to though, adhering to the following will get you 99% of the way there:

 Short of memorizing and rotating long passwords with heavy entropy (randomness), Multi-Factor Authentication (MFA) is simply the best tool people have come up with for assisting systems to verify authentication.
 Anyone can do this, all you need is a free 2FA App, and to enforce 2FA with IAM.
 Here’s a great, short video that can walk you through it.

 Even though this may seem obvious to some, I have to call it out because we see it in the wild so much.
 If you haven’t done so already, go to IAM and create an IAM user account to login with.
 You can assign full privileges if you like, but at least restricting logging in via an IAM profile will accomplish the following:

 - Allow you to more easily deal with canceling those credentials if they get compromised